Communities: Adriani | Kali Vrysi | Platania | Katafyto

 Qualitative – Quantitative Assessment

-Syrah is very fruity and extroverted from the start, velvety and with a higher acidity than usual.
+Syrah is very fruity and extroverted, with velvety tannins, a higher acidity and more freshness than usual.